CSU-KangHu/HiTE/bin/HybridLTR-main/README.md

 optional arguments:
   -h, --help            show this help message and exit --data data           Input fasta file used to train model, header format: seq_name label species_name, refer to "data/train.example.fa" for example.
-  --outdir output_dir   Output directory, store temporary files --use_TSD use_TSD     Whether to use TSD features, 1: true, 0: false. default = [ 0 ]
+  --out_dir output_dir  Output directory, store temporary files --use_TSD use_TSD     Whether to use TSD features, 1: true, 0: false. default = [ 0 ]
   --is_train is_train   Enable train mode, 1: true, 0: false. default = [ 0 ]
   --is_predict is_predict